 What makes a successful LinkedIn video?

-Creating a successful LinkedIn video is all about having a clear idea of what you’ll say, and what your desired outcomes are.
+Creating a successful LinkedIn video is all about having a clear idea of your desired outcome, and how you’ll get your message across to your audience.

-Where does this video sit in your company’s marketing funnel?
-Top-of-funnel content will talk about topics your customers are interested in or offer solutions to their pain points, while videos at the bottom of your funnel will talk about your product more explicitly and encourage sales.
+Top-of-funnel content will talk about topics your customers are interested in or offer solutions to their pain points.
+Bottom-of-funnel content will talk about your product more explicitly and encourage sales.

-Whatever your goals for your video, it should have a concise, targeted message and end with a clear call-to-action (CTA).
-Your CTA doesn’t necessarily need to ask people to purchase your product; for example, a top-of-funnel CTA could invite viewers to follow you on Twitter, or link to other, related content.
+Before you even start making your video, you should think about what message you want to drive home to your audience.
+This should inform the entire process of making your video, from scripting to editing.
+Also, be sure to end with a clear and easy-to-follow CTA.
+Your CTA doesn’t necessarily need to ask people to purchase your product.
+For example, a top-of-funnel CTA could invite viewers to follow you on Twitter, share your video, or check out your other content.

-For your video to perform well, you also need to keep LinkedIn’s algorithm in mind.
-Upload your video directly to the site, rather than linking to YouTube or Vimeo.
-The algorithm prefers native content, as it keeps users inside their platform.
+Be sure to post videos on LinkedIn directly instead of linking to third-party services like YouTube or Vimeo.
+LinkedIn’s algorithm prefers native content, as it keeps users inside their platform.
 Native videos also start playing in users’ feeds automatically, making it easier to pique their interest right away.

 Whatever your goals are, there’s a type of online video that will help you reach them.
 Discover the power of PlayPlay's Linkedin video maker and unlock your ability to effortlessly create professional videos that captivate your audience.